Meet the EVIC Team

 EVIC Alumnus: Jay Lee ’19

-Jay Lee received his BA in Mathematics-Statistics from Reed College (2019), where his senior thesis examined demographic disparities in ranked choice voting for a mayoral election in San Francisco.
-Jay worked with EVIC for the 2018, 2019, and 2020 LEO Surveys.
-He led our effort to devleop best in class sampling and weighthing procedures to conduct scientifically valid surveys of LEOs.
+Jay Lee received his BA in Mathematics-Statistics from Reed College in 2019, where his senior thesis examined demographic disparities in ranked choice voting for a mayoral election in San Francisco.
+Jay worked with EVIC for the 2018, 2019, and 2020 Local Election Official (LEO) Surveys.
+He led our effort to develop best in class sampling and weighting procedures to conduct scientifically valid surveys of LEOs.

 EVIC Alumnus: Simon Ahn ’23

 Simon Ahn graduated in Fall 2023 with a BA in Mathematics/Statistics.
-While at EVIC Simon worked on the LEO survey project, helping to wrangle data, produce visualizations, and helping produce reports and presentations using these data.
+While at EVIC, Simon worked on the Local Election Official (LEO) Survey project, helping to wrangle data, produce visualizations, and helping produce reports and presentations using these data.

 EVIC Alumnus: Abby Durrant ’24

-Abby Durrant works closely with the EVIC team to streamline ongoing projects and plan for new ones, as well as to help implement them.
-She is currently a political science student at Reed (2024).
+Abby Durrant is a Spring 2024 graduate of Reed with a BA in Political Science.
+Abby worked closely with the EVIC team to support various projects, including a forthcoming edited volume from Paul Gronke, PhD, and his collaborators.
 Abby is interested in environmental politics, law, and policy along with her passion for elections and voting rights.